Our College Profile

 Our students are regular recipients of government and university scholarships.

-These include scholarships by relevant government ministries and Statutory Boards such as:
+These include scholarships by relevant government ministries and Statutory

 - The President’s Scholarship